Image

 The incident is being investigated by Norwood Police and Fire, State Police with the Norfolk District Attorney's Office, OSHA, and the State Fire Marshall's Office.

-Moderate or heavy snow showers, with a high of 38 and low of 24 degrees.
-Don't forget your umbrella!
-Sunny in the morning, ice pellets during the afternoon and evening, clear overnight.
+Moderate rain, with a high of 39 and low of 37 degrees.
+Light rain for the morning, patchy rain nearby during the afternoon, overcast for the evening, clear overnight.